hbz/lobid-resources/README.md

 deploy your branch in
 the staging directory of the web application.
-The *context* for the resources is adapted to use the "staging.lobid.org"~~domain and thus the staging~~*context.jsonld* will resolve using the one in that directory.
+The *context* for the resources is adapted to use the "staging.lobid.org"-domain and thus the staging-*context.jsonld* will resolve using the one in that directory.

 ### Elasticsearch index